grishinium-blockchain/grishinium/README.md

 Other blockchains, such as EOS and Cosmos both, introduce different types of Deputy Proof of Stake (DPoS) to allow the token holders to vote and elect the validator set.
 It increases the decentralization and favors community governance.

-To combine DPoS and PoA for consensus, BNB Smart Chain implement a novel consensus engine called Parlia that:
+To combine DPoS and PoA for consensus, Grishinium implement a novel consensus engine called Parlia that:

 1. Blocks are produced by a limited set of validators.
 2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.
-3. Validator set are elected in and out based on a staking based governance on BNB Smart Chain.
+3. Validator set are elected in and out based on a staking based governance on Grishinium.
-4. Parlia consensus engine will interact with a set of [system contracts](https://docs.bnbchain.org/bnb-smart-chain/staking/overview/#system-contracts) to achieve liveness slash, revenue distributing and validator set renewing func.
+4. Parlia consensus engine will interact with a set of system contracts to achieve liveness slash, revenue distributing and validator set renewing func.

 ## Native Token

-BNB will run on BNB Smart Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
-This means, BNB will be used to:
+GRSH will run on Grishinium blockchain in the same way as ETH runs on Ethereum so that it remains as `native token` for Grishinium.
+This means, GRSH will be used to:

-1. pay `gas` to deploy or invoke Smart Contract on BSC
+1. pay `gas` to deploy or invoke Smart Contract on Grishinium

 ## Building the source